williamdemeo/utils/ubuntu_on_lenovo-X1Y3/README.md

 ---

+### install some add-on packages to the atom editor
+Lauch vscode by typing `code &` at the command prompt.
+From the "View" menu, select "Extensions".
+A search box should appear in the left pane.
+Type each of the names of each of extensions in the list below, hitting enter after each name.
+Each time a list of candidates should appear.
+When you find the one you want, select "install."

++ GitLens
++ Git History
++ Project Manager
++ Lean
++ reStructuredText
++ Zenburn Theme
++ Emacs Friendly Keymap (I found tihs to be the best Emacs keybinding extension)

+---

 ### remove some bloatware

 The steps in this section are probably unecessary if you select a **minimal**  installation when installing ubuntu.